-Vertical profiles show that both ensembles are capable of displaying a wide range of Chl-a values within the first meters of the water column.
-As expected, the spread of the analysis reduces while the subsequent forecast (not shown) will restore it accordingly to match the satellite's uncertainty for the next update.
+Vertical profiles show that both ensembles are capable of displaying a wide range of Chl a values within the first meters of the water column.
+As expected, the spread of the analysis reduces, while the subsequent forecast (not shown) will restore it accordingly to match the satellite's uncertainty for the next update.
 The envelopes of both simulations decrease towards the bottom of the mixed layer.
 From there, concentrations displayed by both simulations coincide.
-This indicates the extension up to which surface corrections are projected into the vertical.
+This indicates the extent to which surface corrections are projected into the vertical.
 The spread of the ensemble reduces when nutrients are represented.
 In general, the assimilation process increases their concentrations within the mixed layer.

-In province 4 (left panels on Fig. 6), the concentrations of nutrients in the mixed layer decrease over time.
-In October, mixing is close to its lowest (Zhang et al., 2018) and so are nutrients' concentrations.
+In the province NADR (left panels in Fig. 6), the concentrations of nutrients in the mixed-layer decrease over time.
+In October, mixing is close to its lowest values (Zhang et al., 2018) and so are nutrient concentrations.
 Inferred nutrients follow the seasonal pattern of decreasing towards October.
 However, their values are relatively high in comparison with climatological data.
-The assimilation process tends to further increase nutrient's availability within the mixed layer, yet being capable of correctly simulating surface Chl-a.
+The assimilation process tends to further increase nutrient availability within the mixed layer while being capable of correctly simulating surface Chl a.

-The water column is poor in nutrients at province 6 (right panels in Fig. 6).
-However, both simulations show their concentrations to be up to seven times higher than WOA data.
-As observed for province 4, their concentrations decrease towards the end of the summer.
-The free run simulates this decreasing, especially during October when concentrations are close to observations.
-By contrast, the analysis moves away the distribution of nutrients from climatology.
-Corrections made by surface information are unable here to include the given Chl-a observations.
-Surface data is overestimated by both ensembles.
-The assimilation process approaches the ensemble to observations in the first cycles of assimilation, but it strongly overestimates them in October.
-The free run shows a too wide spread that reproduces Chl-a concentrations up to an order of magnitude higher than satellite data.
+The water column is poor in nutrients in the province NASTW (right panels in Fig. 6).
+However, both simulations show their concentrations to be up to 7 times higher than WOA data.
+Weaknesses in the physical model to appropriately represent the mixed-layer dynamics in the region impair the representation of biogeochemistry as shown in Ourmières et al. (2009).
+As observed for province NADR, nutrient concentrations decrease towards the end of the summer.
+The free run simulates this decrease, especially during October when concentrations are close to observations.
+By contrast, the analysis moves the distribution of nutrients away from climatology.
+Corrections made by surface information are unable here to include the given Chl a observations.
+Surface data are overestimated by both ensembles.
+The assimilation process moves the ensemble closer to observations in the first cycles of assimilation, but it strongly overestimates them in October.
+The free run shows too wide a spread that